ae38/zendesk-github-sync-bot/README.md

 TESTING_ZENDESK_TICKET_ID=
 ```
 - try to run locally
-- create new bot on herok and deploy to heroku
-- try to reopen ticket in zendesk, try to send reply from Github
+- **Zendesk**: try to reopen the testing ticket in zendesk, and then it will be try to send reply from Github
-- configure the Heroku Scheduler to call your bot in every mode every 10/20/60 minutes (it is up you to set the frequency of syncing)
+- try to run your bot app locally to confirm the syncing is working.
+You should run manually in every mode
-- confirm that all works OK
+- Confirm that all works OK locally
 - set `TESTING_ZENDESK_TICKET_ID` to empty value and redeploy the bot to run in `production` mode that will work with all Zendesk tickets now.
+- **Heroku**: create new app on Heroku and deploy the app to heroku
+- **Heroku**: configure the Heroku Scheduler to call your bot in every mode every 10/20/60 minutes (it is up you to set the frequency of syncing)
+- **ENJOY**

-## RUNNING THE BOT ON HEROKU:
+## RUNNING THE BOT ON HEROKU OR LOCALLY

-Create node.js bot in Heroku
-Add free Scheduler addon
-Open Scheduler addon settings
-Add the following commands to run every 15 minutes:

 1. Create/update github issues from Zendesk new and re-opened tickets:

-`worker --step zendesk-github`
+Heroku via Cron Scheduler Addon: `worker --step zendesk-github`

-you may run local version with: `node sync.js --step zendesk-github`)
+Local machine: `node sync.js --step zendesk-github`)

 2. Publish github comments marked with `tksolution` as replies to zendesk tickets:

-`worker --step github-zendesk`
+Heroku via Cron Scheduler Addon: `worker --step github-zendesk`

-you may run manually on local machine: `node sync.js --step github-zendesk`
+Local machine: `node sync.js --step github-zendesk`

 3. Publish github comment marked with `tkarticle` as public articles in Zendesk Knowledgebase:

-`worker --step github-zendesk-kb`
+Heroku via Cron Scheduler Addon: `worker --step github-zendesk-kb`

-you may run manually on the local machine: `node sync.js --step github-zendesk-kb`
+Local machine: `node sync.js --step github-zendesk-kb`

 4. Copy github issue containing comment `tkcopy` from the current repo to another given repo

-`worker --step github-copy`
+Heroku via Cron Scheduler Addon: : `worker --step github-copy`

-you may run manually on the local machine: `node sync.js --step github-copy`
+Local machine: `node sync.js --step github-copy`

 ## LICENSE